 Realistic Expectations of a New Puppy

 We always remind our families that the first few days it is pretty normal for your Habibi to cry, seem like it doesn't like it's pen or it's litter box, and be a little clingy.
 Remember, it is a little baby and away from it's home for the first time--a fish out of water, so to speak, so it needs love and kindness the first few days until it starts to settle in.
-While we are big believers in training and consistent communication, we really do feel the first few days it is important not to overwhelm a new puppy with lots of expectations.
+Following our Human's Guide to the Dog Galaxy course for new parents is imperative to getting off to a great start!
+Learning to speak dog- their language is spatial, using consistent communication and taking time to develop your bond with our Power of Three Rituals.
+Relationship first!
+We really do feel the first few days it is important not to overwhelm a new puppy with lots of expectations.
 It is equally important to "tough it out" through this phase; be forgiving and understanding of your puppy as this is crucial in establishing your bond.
 Don't get frustrated and give up, because the best is yet to come!
 One day you will look back at these times and miss those cute little puppy antics.
 Enjoy the journey, it goes so fast!
 Remember, the mouthing on the hands, accidents on the floor, chewing up your favorite shoes and nipping at your feet will all be a thing of the past before you know it!
+AND, following our step by step guide will give you tools to feel confident in the process.

 First let's discuss energy...

 All puppies have an abundance of healthy energy.
 It is completely normal and to be expected for a puppy to need play time throughout the day, or it will be bored.
 Puppies have bursts of energy and then they need to sleep.
 The wake sleep cycle is typically one hour of wakefulness for three hours of downtime.
 They are babies still, so they tire easily.
-For families with children, it is important to allow puppy some recovery time alone in it's pen or crate to rest.
-I have a four week program for all of our Habibi Families to follow each step when they get home.
+For families with children, it is important to allow puppy some recovery time alone in its pen or crate to rest.
+Our four week program in our Habibi U course spells this out.
 The first lessons are Structuring your Day.
 FOLLOW THIS!

-Teach children to respect the puppy and it's space, so puppy doesn't become overwhelmed and start snapping out of fear or over stimulation.
+Please review with your children the Doggy Body language module in Habibi U, and also print our free resource, Parenting Kids and Dogs (located at the bottom of the page).
+Management if key when raising kids and puppies together, and it's our responsibility as adults to advocate for our puppies.
+Teach children to respect the puppy and its space, so puppy doesn't become overwhelmed and start snapping out of fear or over stimulation.
 Another thing to be aware of is children walking around holding the puppy constantly can make it motion sick.
 Please give your little Habibi Bear some needed down time amidst all the snuggles!
 On the other side of the coin, for families wanting the mellow lap dog, keep in mind you have to get through this puppy stage before it is the dog you want it to be.
 Do not expect even the mellowest puppy of a litter to just sit around all day at your feet.
-This is not realistic at all for ANY puppy, and if you are not able to handle the activity level of a puppy, we recommend adopting an older dog that has already gone through the puppy stage.
+This is not realistic at all for ANY puppy, and if you are not able to handle the activity level of a puppy, we recommend rescuing an older dog that has already gone through the puppy stage.
 It simply isn't fair for a little puppy to be placed in a home that cannot keep up with it or provide proper exercise.
 Even the mellow pups are quite playful and bouncy during play times---it takes some maturity for the pups to outgrow the normal puppy energy.
 A small dog will reach that mental maturity around a year old, some larger breeds take two years.
 In all litters we see some with more or less energy, but separately, even those little mellow pups have huge bursts of energy.
 If they did not, then we would be concerned.
 Energy is healthy and NORMAL and demonstrates the puppy is well-socialized and happy.
 We have dozens of families over the years that live in apartments and are able to manage their adult Habibi's energy level with daily walks and appropriate toys indoors.
 On the other side of the coin, our Habibi's are perfect for active families with children and lots of activity.
 Our puppy assessment will help me match the right puppy to YOUR situation.
 We are focused on placement by temperament first above all else.
 If anyone tells you all puppies adapt and it doesn't really matter, they do not understand puppy temperament and are not going to do right by their puppies.
 They all are very different and we are puppy-centric at Habibi Bears.
 We place for the puppy and honor it as the individual wonderful being that it is!

 Chewing and nipping are another big puppy behavior...